Mohamed Kader Meïté

-Mohamed Kader Meïté (born 11 October 2007) is a French professional footballer who plays as a forward for Rennes.
+Mohamed Kader Meïté (born 11 October 2007) is a professional footballer who plays as a forward for Saudi Pro League club Al Hilal.
+Born in France, he is a youth international for the Ivory Coast.

 Career

 Meïté is a youth product of the French clubs CA Paris 14, Paris Alesia FC, US Villejuif, Montrouge FC 92 and Rennes.
 In 2024, he debuted with the Rennes reserves in the Championnat National 3.
 On 5 November 2024, he signed his first professional contract with Rennes until 2028.
 He made his senior and professional debut with Rennes as a substitute in a 2–0 Ligue 1 loss to Toulouse on 10 November 2024.

-Personal life
+On 1 February 2026, Meïté signed a three-and-a-half-year contract with Al Hilal in Saudi Arabia.

+International career

 Born in France, Meïté is of Ivorian descent.
 He made the final squad for the France U17s at the 2024 UEFA European Under-17 Championship.

+On 19 March 2026, it was announced that Meïté had chosen to represent Ivory Coast internationally.
+He was called up to the Ivory Coast U23s for a set of friendlies in March 2026.